jamesaoverton/nagomi/index.md

 This service is for those who are interested in acupuncture treatment but never done before, those who don't have insurance or those who want to get quick but concise treatment, THIS IS THE DAY!
 Please contact us if you have any questions or want to book with us!

-### Mind and Body Maintainance Friday

-Our Holistic therapist offers Jikiden Reiki and Sound Healing with didgeridoo.

-Reiki session ( $30) for 40mins-60mins

-Reiki with didgeridoo. ($40) for 40 mins-60mins

-We are certain that it will benefit you physically, mentally, emotionally and spiritually.
 </div>